 What is the scale of the issue in the UK?

 In 2017, 1,115 women were identified as victims of trafficking for sexual exploitation in the UK, a number the National Crime Agency (NCA) says represents just a fraction of those trafficked into the country.
 The true number could run into the tens of thousands.

 Of those women officially identified, an estimated 3.3 million sexual assaults have been committed against them.
 These assaults are primarily committed by men who pay for sex.

 The scale of this sexual abuse and exploitation by sex buyers in the UK is a human rights scandal.
 Women trafficked for sex are being subjected not to a form of forced labour, but to repeated rape.

 Existing legislation is neither being enforced, nor is it adequate to respond to the severity of the issue.
 Laws should be put in place to stop men from buying sex in all instances in order to successfully tackle the form of modern slavery which is sex trafficking.

-Those selling sex should be fully decriminalised and provided with support services.
-Current levels of victim support for sex trafficked women is inadequate and must be improved.
+Those selling sex should be fully decriminalized and provided with support services.
+Current levels of victim support for sex-trafficked women is inadequate and must be improved.
 Those who are exploited in prostitution are likely to experience PTSD and self-blame.
-Some don’t initially recognise themselves as a victim and only disclose trafficking later after receiving support and counselling.
+Some don’t initially recognize themselves as a victim and only disclose trafficking later after receiving support and counseling.